System1 Super Bowl LX Tracker

 Grubhub

-Food delivery platform Grubhub has confirmed it will air a Super Bowl ad, it’s first-ever national spot for the Big Game.
+Food delivery platform Grubhub will air a Super Bowl ad, its first-ever national spot for the Big Game.
 Grubhub Head of Brand Marnie Kain noted that the brand’s appearance is intended to ”remind America why we are the authority in food delivery and what that means for our future.”

 Liquid Death